Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 4. Additional sanctions if deemed appropriate

-is levied a $26 fine or 5 hours of community service
+b. is levied a $26 fine or 5 hours of community service

-is levied a $51 fine or 10 hours of community service
+b. is levied a $51 fine or 10 hours of community service

-XIV.
+XIII.
 Mandatory Sanctions for Violations of the Smoking and Tobacco Use Policy

 First Violation – Campus Safety and Security ticket and fine of $28.00

-XV.
+XIV.
 Compliance with Sanctions and Timelines

 All sanctions will be communicated in writing with clearly established timelines for completion.
 If the student has not completed the sanction within the timeline and has not received approval by an Administrative Officer for an extension the student will be subject to additional sanctions.

-XVI.
+XV.
 Reporting an Incident

-B. Campus Safety and Security should be contacted immediately to intervene in any incident that a student, employee, or community member witnesses underway on campus.
+2. Campus Safety and Security should be contacted immediately to intervene in any incident that a student, employee, or community member witnesses underway on campus.

 Any questions regarding interpretation or application of this policy shall be referred to the Associate Vice President of Student Development or his or her designee for final determination.
 He or she shall have complete discretionary authority to interpret or construe any uncertain or disputed term of the policy.